18F/dtmo-hugo/content/handbook/travel-tdy/create-authorization.md

 5. Select `Continue` to save your itinerary.

+More detailed instructions on how to create an authoriation (pdf)(https://www.defensetravel.dod.mil/Docs/DTS_Guide_2_Authorization.pdf)

 <maybe add some styling to seperate the core content above from the sections below>

 ### <policy info> Policy info